 For kottu roti, the Hotel de Pilawoos (usually just shortened to Pilawoos) is the place to be; the open-fronted locale is a beloved spot to grab this particular dish.
 If you’re in the mood for samosas, try visiting Bombay Sweet Mahal, another small, open-faced restaurant.
-Meanwhile, Ministry of Crab is a reservations-required, upscale restaurant.
-Not only is it famous for serving Sri Lanka’s best crab, but it’s also known for being founded by two of the country’s most venerated athletes.
+On the other hand, Ministry of Crab is a reservations-required, upscale restaurant.
+Not only is it famous for serving Sri Lanka’s best crab, but it’s also well known because it was founded by two of the country’s most venerated athletes.
 No matter what brings you to the restaurant, you’ll love this dining experience!

 And, if you’d like to shop for produce, meat, or seafood during your time in Colombo, add Pettah Market to your itinerary.
 Heads up, though — the crowded thoroughfares can feel a little overwhelming, so you might want to schedule some relaxing beach time after you’re finished!

 Melbourne doesn’t enjoy the fame that Sydney does, but it’s an excellent vacation spot for foodies.
 Thanks to its substantial immigrant population, Melbourne is a multicultural city, making it possible to find almost any type of international cuisine in any of its many neighborhoods.
 In fact, the city map is littered with various ethnic food offerings.

-In general, Melbourne’s tastiest foods include Indian, Thai, Vietnamese, Chinese, and Malaysian, but areas like the Greek Precinct and Little Italy are also worth exploring.
+In general, Melbourne’s tastiest foods include Indian, Thai, Vietnamese, Chinese, and Malaysian options, but areas like the Greek Precinct and Little Italy are also worth exploring.
 You can even try fusion foods (which unite multiple culinary influences in a single dish) at restaurants like Rice Paper Scissors, Supernormal, and Hochi Mama (known for its pho dumplings, or “phoplings”).